Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Met with Orlando and Julie.
 He explained "How We Write Software"
 - Read more Deep Work
+- Had a Starbucks walk-and-talk with Randall and Kiki
+- Had a parking lot walk-and-talk with Ashley and Jack

 **Thoughts:**
 - "Ironically, jobs are actually easier to enjoy than free time, because like flow activities they have built-in goals, feedback rules, and challenges, all of which encourage one to become involved in one's work, to concentrate and lose oneself in it.
 Free time, on the other hand, is unstructured, and requires much greater effort to be shaped into something that can be enjoyed."